Akhunzianov/Instrumenter/README.md

 ## 🧪 Instrumentation Mode

 Runs the target binary under ptrace with automatic breakpoint insertion.
 Can be used to trace function calls and optionally dump register values.
+If file contains symbol information then at the function call will be accounted and the will be displayed in a readable format.
+If file however does not contain symbols the disassembly will take place and functions will be named automatically as `f_<numder>`
 ```
 ./instrumenter_exec --print-regs ./path/to/binary.elf [args...]
 ```